trevans24/angular-directives-lab/readme.md

 scope: {
   desiredObject: '=',     // Bind the ngModel to the object given (two-way binding)
   desiredFunc: '&',      // Pass a reference to a method
-  desiredString: '@'     // Store the string associated with fromName attribute }
+  desiredString: '@'     // Store the string associated with desired-string attribute }
 ```